Radiation and Nuclear

 Find out what you need to know about radiation sickness.
-Learn how you can get it, what the symptoms are, and how it’s treated.
+Learn how you could get it, what the symptoms are, and how it’s treated.
 (Centers for Disease Control and Prevention)

 Potassium Iodide (KI)

 Read frequently asked questions about the use of KI in radiation emergencies.
-(U.S. Food and Drug Administration)
+It is a public health protective measure for the thyroid in the event of a radioactive iodine release.
+(Food and Drug Administration)